Jarvis Collegiate Institute: History

 These were the early days of Toronto, when the first parliament buildings were established and the first church and jail were constructed.
 In fact, it was only fourteen years earlier that Governor John Graves Simcoe arrived at the location on Lake Ontario, home to Mississauga communities and site of important Indigenous trade routes, to lay out the design of the new town he named York.

-After the early period 1807-1811, enrollment started at five, rose to twenty, then fell to four - the school gained momentum in 1812 when the redoubtable John Strachan took over as headmaster.
+After the early period 1807-1811, enrolment started at five, rose to twenty, then fell to four - the school gained momentum in 1812 when the redoubtable John Strachan took over as headmaster.
 In 1839, Strachan became the first Anglican bishop of Toronto, living grandly in a home known as the "Palace" and signing his name (following the "first name / diocese" format customary for Anglican bishops) "John Toronto".
 He also founded Trinity College.

 The original 1807 school building was a shed attached to the headmaster's house.
 Strachan raised funds for a new two-storey building, completed in 1816 on College Square, a 6 acre lot north of St. James' Cathedral, bounded by Richmond, Adelaide, Church and Jarvis Streets.
 In 1825 the school was renamed the Royal Grammar School.
 Later the name was changed to Toronto High School.
 In 1829 it moved to the corner of Jarvis and Lombard Streets.
 When Upper Canada College was founded in 1829 it shared a building with the Grammar School and for several years the two organizations were essentially unified.
 UCC eventually moved to its own facilities.